 - You go to a network provider to get the additional care. - - or The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).

-Section 3.2 Getting care when you have an urgent need for services inaccessible.
-The unforeseen condition could, for example, be an unforeseen flare-up of a known condition that you have.
+Section 3.2 Getting care when you have an urgent need for services

 What are "urgently needed services"?